Close

 Children who feel disrespected are typically disrespectful to adults, peers, and their group of friends.
 Younger age groups of kids will find it difficult to socialize if they’re constantly offending those around them, or consumed by their own ego.
 Vanity is a sign that your child is either being given too much freedom, which leads them to think that they’re undervalued, or too little respect.
 Tantrums, constant demands, and pickiness regarding eating, fashion, and friends are prevalent.

-A disrespected or disrespectful child will often find it difficult to keep friends.
+A disrespected or disrespectful child will often find it difficult to keep friends or make new friends in school.
 However, a strong parenting approach like setting limits, teaching respect, and adding structure will help change how your child approaches relationships.

 Make sure that your child is doing well and is not hiding anything from you.
 Install the Findmykids app from the AppStore and GooglePlay.